wahlstedt/codebook/README.md

 # Codebook
-A simple-to-use tool to generate pages you print out to play a fun cooperative wordgame with.
+A simple-to-use tool to generate pages you print out to play a fun cooperative wordgame.

 ## How to use
 - Open the html file in a browser, either your local copy or the one [online](http://wahlstedt.github.io/codebook/).
 - Drag a textfile with words onto the page.
 Use one of the included wordlists or your own.